 The HOS workers can support you to make the necessary applications and advocate on your behalf while you are completing the program.
 There is no guarantee that you will be offered a house at the end of your program, but you will have completed many steps in that direction.
 It is likely that you will have secured a short-term accommodation option at a minimum.

 Do I have to be a CAAPS client to get support from HOS?

 No. HOS workers support many people, including those who long grass in and around the city.

-HOS workers can continue to support clients in the short term, to settle into new accommodation, enrol to their children in to school, and adjust to a new routine.
+HOS workers can continue to support clients in the short term, settle into new accommodation, enroll their children in school, and adjust to a new routine.